DirtBagXon/hypseus_singe_data/timegal-hd/README.md

 ## Singe 2 timegal

-* Use this the Singe 2 version of Time Gal
+* This is the Singe 2 version of Time Gal